andyl/uber_gen/README.md

 Firstly - thank you authors for your invaluable HowTo guides!
 Keep them coming!

-But there are problems with "HowTo Driven Generation" (HDG):
+But there are problems with "HowTo Driven Generation":

-- HDG is time consuming - some installations can literally take days
+- time consuming - some installations can literally take days
-- Manual configuration is error-prone
+- manual configuration is error-prone
-- HDG instructions become out-of-date with tools
+- written instructions become out-of-date with tools
-- HDG is a barrier to entry for new programmers
+- barrier to entry for new programmers
-- HDG friction discourages new code exploration
+- friction discourages new code exploration

-@dimiarvp says: "Some of us are looking for ways to get the boring stuff out of the way as quick as possible.
-I don’t get any fulfilment out of carefully thinking about all possible states of an authentication system or file uploads.
-This stuff should just be figured out once and for all, described in a meta-programming universal language (state machines? flow diagrams?)."

-Back in the old days, people did regression tests by hand.
-Now we all know the benefits of `automated tests`.

-Back in the old days, we installed dependencies by hand.
-With tar files!
-Now we use `automated package management`.

-Code generation that requires manual `HowTos` is still in stone-age.
+Code generation that requires manual `HowTos` is stone-age.
 We'd like a world where every `HowTo` was accompanied by a generator script.
 With a single command, you could download and run the generator, then tweak and share the generator with your friends.

+We know the value of `automated tests` and `automated package managers`.
-Cogen is scriptable `automated generation` for Elixir developers.
+UberGen is scriptable `automated generation` for Elixir developers.

 ## Comparables